ucsd-cse11-w24/cse11-pa1-starter/README.md

 Call your method on at least 3 different examples.
 Can you call your method with arguments that run, but produce an incorrect output?
 Call your method with at least one such pair of arguments, and add a comment above it explaining why the output is incorrect.
 If you cannot find such a pair of arguments, write a comment explaining why you believe no such input exists.

 - The method has a correct header (parameters and return type)
-- You can explain what the parameters means, and if there are any nonsense values
+- You can explain what the parameters mean, and if there are any nonsense values
 - The method has a method body that matches the examples you chose
 - There are at least two examples of calling the method with different arguments, commented with their expected values
 - You can show your program running, the expected values are produced